 - Be honest and straightforward: do not lie or intentionally deceive others.
 This is easy when observing silence!

-- Be considerate of others’ silence: respect others that choose to keep silence during the retreat, especially in the Gompa.
-No singing or playing music and in general, maintain a quiet demeanour while on the property.
+- Be considerate of others’ silence: respect others that choose to keep silent during the retreat, especially in the Gompa.
+No singing or playing music and in general, maintain a quiet demeanor while on the property.

 - Be considerate of the monks and nuns: dress respectfully (please no shorts above the knee, tank-top shirts or tight and revealing clothing).